 - Electromechanical Technician

-The path to becoming an Electronics Technician begins with earning a high school diploma or its equivalent.
+This position requires a high school diploma or its equivalent.
 Some employers prefer candidates with an associate or bachelor’s degree in electronics technology or a related field for more technical positions or career advancement.
 Several companies also require Electronics Technicians to obtain an Associate Certified Electronics Technician (CETA) certification, such as the one offered by the trade organization ETA International.

 According to the U.S. Bureau of Labor Statistics, the Electrical and Electronics Engineering Technicians field should see little or no change between 2018 and 2028.
 That’s due to a general decline in manufacturing in the U.S.

 The work hours for an Electronics Technician are usually from 9 a.m. to 5 p.m., Monday through Friday.
 However, many Electronics Technicians work non-traditional shifts depending on the needs of their company.

 Where You Can Find Jobs